swiftlysingh/SpaceDash/docs/index.md

 - Macos Catalina or above

 ### Setup
 - Fork this project.
 - Clone the forked project to your machine.
 - In your project directory open Terminal and Run `$ pod install` and `$ pod update`
 -  Open .xcworkspace file in Xcode to start working on the App

 ### Branch Policy

-We have the following branches
+I have the following branches
  * **development** All development goes on in this branch.
 If you're contributing, you are supposed to make a pull request to _development_.
-PRs to development branch must pass a build check and a unit-test check on Circle CI.
+PRs to development branch must pass a build check and a unit-test check on Github Actions.
  * **master** This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update and make a release.

 ### Code practices